lverwimp/tf-lm/README.md

 # tf-languagemodel
 **New version** of the scripts: different structure + now compatible with TensorFlow v1.1.
 If you want to continue using the old version, go to branch v0.

-This repository contains scripts for recurrent neural network language modeling with TensorFlow (based on the [TensorFlow tutorial] (https://www.tensorflow.org/versions/r0.11/tutorials/recurrent/index.html)).
+This repository contains scripts for recurrent neural network language modeling with TensorFlow (based on the [TensorFlow tutorial](https://www.tensorflow.org/versions/r0.11/tutorials/recurrent/index.html)).

 For now, scripts for training a word- or character-level LSTM language model and rescoring n-best hypotheses are included.

 # Installation

 * Python version used: 2.7.5.
-* Install [TensorFlow] (https://www.tensorflow.org/versions/0.6.0/get_started/os_setup.html#download-and-setup).
+* Install [TensorFlow](https://www.tensorflow.org/versions/0.6.0/get_started/os_setup.html#download-and-setup).
 These scripts are compatible with version 1.1.
 * Modify the config files in config/: change the pathnames and optionally the parameters.

 # Options